austinmatthewsanchez/DH150-AUSTINSANCHEZ/assignment07/README.md

 >Receiving feedback on a high-fidelity prototype allows you to perfect the product.
 I asked both my roommate and brother for an impression test and cognitive walkthrough, which inspired revisions and iterations in the design process.
 What I enjoy most about the design process is its iterative nature.
 Based on the feedback I received, I plan to keep my color scheme, fonts, and material design icons.
 Both participants acknowledged the professional graphic design of the app.
 In terms of the user experience, I need to give my users better feedback after they complete tasks.
 For instance, a pop-up screen to confirm that a stock has been added or preferences have been changed would give the users proper feedback.

 >Overall, the design process went smoothly and the feedback I received inspired new iterations to the user flow.
 This time, I learned from my past errors and allowed the impression test and cognitive walkthrough to be conversational.
 I listened to my participant's insights and asked follow-up questions based on their perception of the app.
 One suggestion that I would consider is creating a "Discover" tab similar to Instagram.
 Our generation loves pictures that tell stories.
 The "Discover" tab could have a collage of pictures that, when clicked, direct the users to a related article.
+I also plan on adding feedback screens for the two usage scenarios that need them.